Stevan Pilipović

-Stevan Pilipović (born 1950, Novi Sad, Serbia) is a Professor of Mathematics, since 1987, at the Department of Mathematics and Informatics of Novi Sad University.
+Stevan Pilipović (born 1950, in Novi Sad, Yugoslavia) is a Professor of Mathematics.
+He has taught at the Department of Mathematics and Informatics of Novi Sad University since 1987.

 Biography

+He received a Bachelor of Science in Mathematics from the University of Novi Sad in 1973 and a MSc from the University of Belgrade in 1977.
+He received his PhD in 1979.

 Since 2009, he is an academician of the Serbian Academy of Sciences and Arts.
 His research interests include functional analysis, generalized functions and hyperfunctions, pseudo-differential operators, time–frequency analysis, linear and nonlinear equations with singularities.
-Probability theory and stochastic processes.
 Moreover, he is also interested in applications of mathematics in mechanics with applications in medicine.
 Currently he is a president of the Novi Sad Branch of the Serbian Academy of Sciences and Arts and the leader of the Center of excellence Center for Mathematical Research in Nonlinear Phenomena at the Faculty of Science of Novi Sad University.
 He is Editor in chief of Publ.
 Inst.
 Math.
-(Beograd), NSJOM – Novi Sad Journal of Mathematics (Novi Sad).
+(Beograd).